jarelllama/Blocklist-Checker/README.md

 To generate faster reports, only 60% of the blocklist is selected for the dead check.
 This selection is done at random using `shuf`.

-The percentage next to the count is the dead domains removed from the total number of domains (Number of domains).
+The percentage next to the count is the dead domains removed from 60% of the total number of non-compiled entries (Number of domains).

 ### Unique domains not found in other blocklists

 The count is of domains that were not found in the specified blocklist.
 See the list of blocklists configured to compare from here: [blocklists_to_compare.txt](https://raw.githubusercontent.com/jarelllama/Blocklist-Checker/main/data/blocklists_to_compare.txt)

-The percentage is of domains that were not found in the specified blocklist from the total number of domains (Number of domains).
+The percentage is the domains that were not found in the specified blocklist from the total number of domains (Number of domains).

 ### Processing time